Introduction to SNMP

 SNMP Message Types

-• GetNext: Retrieves the next piece of data in a sequence, useful for lists.
+- GetNext – Retrieves the next item in a list, useful for tables.

-• Trap: Sends an instant alert when a critical event occurs.
+- Trap – Sends an alert when a critical event occurs.

 SNMP Get Request

-The Get Request operation is initiated by the SNMP Manager to retrieve specific data from an SNMP Agent on a network device.
-This is the most common operation and is used to check various parameters, such as device status, resource usage, and network performance.
+The Get Request is the most common operation.
+It is initiated by the SNMP Manager to retrieve specific data from an Agent, such as device status, CPU load, memory usage, or interface statistics.

-💡 Example: A network administrator wants to monitor CPU usage on a router.
-By sending a Get Request to the router’s SNMP Agent, the administrator can retrieve the current CPU load.
+Imagine a network administrator wants to monitor CPU usage on a router.
+The Manager sends a Get Request to the router’s Agent, which replies with the current CPU load.

 SNMP Set Request

-The Set Request allows the SNMP Manager to change a configuration parameter on a network device via the SNMP Agent.
-Unlike the Get Request, which only retrieves data, the Set Request can alter device settings directly.
+The Set Request allows the SNMP Manager to change a configuration parameter on a device through its Agent.
+Unlike the Get Request, which only retrieves information, the Set Request directly modifies device settings.

 SNMP Traps